Seyloria/hide.me-server-select/README.md

 # hide.me-server-select

 This small linux bash script lets you easily switch the hide.me VPN Server by making use of the official [Hide.me CLI VPN client for Linux](https://github.com/eventure/hide.client.linux).
-There is no need for the systemd.
+There is no need for systemd.

 ## Dependencies
 The following dependencies are needed, both quite small and basically available on nearly all distros